 “Nobody puts down their life very easily,” she explained in a 1992 interview with Newsday.

 From Sicily to Shady Pines, Estelle’s choice to have Sophia carry a wicker purse in this style was spot on.
 Sophia also recounts her journey to America from Sicily in many episodes of the show, sometimes revealing secrets from her past along the way.
-It is also well known that Estelle suffered pretty severe stage fright, so having a prop like a purse to hold on to may also have helped her to feel more steady in certain scenes.
+It is also well known that Estelle suffered from pretty severe stage fright, so having a prop like a purse to hold on to may also have helped her to feel more steady in certain scenes.
+Oftentimes known as handbags, the history of the development of the purse is also a “powerful symbol of growing female independence” throughout history, which is a pretty great metaphor for Sophia, if you ask me.

 Wicker purses trace their origins to the creel, a type of basket used for collecting shrimp, fish, and other crustaceans.
 These baskets vary in shape and size but generally have rounded sides with a flat bottom and a lid with a buckle, snap, or other closure along with a long strap for wearing crossbody style.
 Traditional creels also feature a small rectangular opening in the lid so the wearer can easily and quickly put their catch inside the basket.
 For this reason, and because of the additional similarity to the picnic basket, styles like Sophia’s purse are also sometimes called basket purses.